Change (party): Early activities

 In April 2015, youth activists of Zmiana protested against the unveiling of a plaque commemorating the victims of the Smolensk air disaster in Grudziądz.
 The party also called for an official recognition of the Donetsk People's Republic and the Luhansk People's Republic.
 In the same year, Zmiana welcomed Night Wolves on the Polish-Belarusian border.
 In response to the party's actions, Polish political scientist Grzegorz Baziur called for the arrest of the party's members, writing: "In the event of a possible Russian-Polish conflict or a real threat of one, they should be interned, like many activists of the Polish Communist Workers' Party in 1919-1920, who also demanded a change in the political system of the newly reborn Second Polish Republic and its incorporation into Soviet Russia at the time."

 Zmiana attempted to participate in the 2015 parliamentary election, claiming it could capture up to 12% of the vote, though it ultimately failed to register as a party in the country's party registry.
+Prior to the election, Zmiana made an alliance with two left-wing parties, Party of Regions led by Bolesław Borysiuk, and Polish Left of Jacek Zdrojewski.
+The three parties formulated an electoral coalition and manifesto for the 2015 parliamentary and presidential elections "Alternative for Poland" (Alternatywa dla Polski), which rejected the dominance of Civic Platform and Law and Justice while also proposing a populist vision of an economy based on social justice.
+However, ultimately, the parties did not partake in the election.

 In November 2015, Zmiana organized a protest at the Turkish embassy in Poland against the 2015 Russian Sukhoi Su-24 shootdown, where Türkiye shot down a Russian jet that supposedly repeated Turkish airspace.